sheacon/semantic_song_search/README.md

 # Semantic Search

-- This is an individual fork of a team project
-- Credit to @HSavich and @santarabantoosoo for dev work on initial project
+- This is an individual fork of a team project.
+Credit to @HSavich and @santarabantoosoo for dev work on initial project.
 - Read results in our [research paper](research_paper_v1.pdf)

 ## Data